rwightman/posenet-python/README.md

 `python image_demo.py --model 101 --image_dir ./images --output_dir ./output`

-A folder of suitable test images can be downloaded by first running the get_test_images.py script.
+A folder of suitable test images can be downloaded by first running the `get_test_images.py` script.

+#### benchmark.py

+A minimal performance benchmark based on image_demo.
+Images in `--image_dir` are pre-loaded and inference is run `--num_images` times with no drawing and no text output.

 #### webcam_demo.py